Shaping impactful carbon markets to sustain long-term demand signals

 • What drives airline decisions: key factors for a competitive, transparent offset market

-• 12:05 Panel discussion: CBAM and international trade: navigating challenges for major exporters
+• 12:20 Fireside chat: CBAM and international trade: navigating challenges for major exporters

 • CBAM’s impact on fertilizer and steel: navigating carbon pricing and trade obligations